What to Do When You Crash Your Drone

 Final words on what to do when you crash your drone

-Whether you fly drones for fun or for business, you now know what to do when you crash your drone.
+Whether you fly drones for fun or business, you know what to do when you crash your drone.
 Now that you know what to do if this happens, you can relax knowing that there are steps you can take to get back to flying your drone sooner rather than later.
 However, you also know how to avoid a crash in the future.